What does “at risk of needing a caesarean” actually mean?

 And who determines the existence or degree of both of those things?

 You may already be aware that the notion of risk is pretty unstable and dependent on who is doing the labelling.
 I have lots of resources on risk here if you’d like to explore it further.

 Well, if you ask the dictionary, you will find that ‘need’ means that something is essential to us rather than desirable.

-So when I (like so many other people, because we often use this word somewhat inappropriately, perhaps to express irony or perhaps out of habit) declare that I have a need for chocolate or wine, I’m probably not being as accurate as I could be.
+So when I (like so many other people, because we often use this word to express irony or just out of habit) declare that I have a need for chocolate or wine, I’m probably not being as accurate as I could be.

 I don’t necessarily need that fluid to be chilled prosecco.

 How many of the women who have a caesarean really needed that caesarean in order to enable them to survive?

 There’s no way of knowing for sure, but probably very few.